kenpratt/learning-js-and-node/README.md

 Okay, by now you've realized that JavaScript can be a bit of a pain sometimes.
 Scope bugs aplenty, and just plain old verbose.
 CoffeeScript is a "little language that compiles into JavaScript".

 Check it out at http://coffeescript.org/, and try it out in the "Try CoffeeScript" section.
-In particular, check out http://coffeescript.org/#fat_arrow
+In particular, check out http://coffeescript.org/#fat_arrow.
+There are also some video tutorials and exercises available at http://coffeescript.codeschool.com/.

 ## Todo List, Phase 11